peakflames/mogzi/.clinerules/workflows/create-new-workflow.md

 ## 2. Define Task Objective

 1. Use the `ask_followup_question` command to ask the USER for the primary objective of the workflow.
+Remind the user to provide breadcrubs of the inputs to be used, the output to be generated, and a generalization of the processing to formulate the outputs.

 2. Use the `ask_followup_question` command to ask the USER if know what MCP servers will be required at this point by providing of a list of Cline's active MCP server names.